Quillwyrm/LiteNotes/README.md

 ![Alt text](/logo.png)
-LiteNotes is a lightweight `.md` viewer and developer-notes system for Lite XL.
+LiteNotes is a lightweight markdown viewer and developer-notes system for Lite XL.
 It provides a **single dedicated notes panel** capable of: